Chart Color Schemes

 The level of residential development activity in Annandale is very low in comparison to the average area assessed nationally by AreaSearch

-Annandale has seen limited development activity, averaging one approval per year over five years (six approvals).
-This is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Annandale has seen limited development activity with an average of one approval per year over five years, totaling six approvals.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+Note that the small number of approvals can significantly impact annual growth statistics.

 Compared to the Rest of Queensland and national averages, Annandale has much lower development activity.
 Recent development has consisted solely of detached dwellings, reflecting the area's rural character where larger properties are common.
-By 2041, Annandale is projected to gain 516 residents (AreaSearch quarterly estimate).
+According to AreaSearch's latest quarterly estimate, Annandale is projected to grow by 518 residents by 2041.

 At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.